For Montessori Teachers: Early Childhood General/Special Education Program

 - Earned a Montessori credential from a MACTE-Accredited Teacher Education Program.

-Contact Dr. Ronald Valenti to schedule a visit and personalized meeting to determine your eligibility for the program.
+Contact our Admissions Department to schedule a visit and personalized meeting to determine your eligibility for the program.